-- A. The Contractor shall submit to the COTR, no later than five (5) working days after the last working day of each previous month, a Building Service Contractor Work Report (Work Report) or an equivalent substitute approved by the COTR. - B. The Contractor shall submit Work Report to the COTR on a monthly basis. - C. The Contractor or its agent shall certify the accuracy of the report. - D. This report will be used by the Government to verify compliance with the man-hour requirements of the Contract.
+- A. The Contractor shall submit to the COTR, no later than five (5) working days after the last working day of each previous period, a Building Service Contractor Work Report (Work Report) or an equivalent substitute approved by the COTR. - B. The Contractor shall submit Work Reports to the COTR on a weekly basis, with a monthly summary at the end of the month. - C. The Contractor or its agent shall certify the accuracy of the report. - D. This report will be used by the Government to verify compliance with the man-hour requirements of the Contract.